opsnull/blog.opsnull.com/content/rust/rust-lang/index.md

 2.  trait object， 如 value 实现了 trait，则可以 unsized 转变为 Box&lt;dyn trait&gt; 或 dyn trait；

 自定义类型可以通过实现 CoerceUnsized trait 来提供自身的指针、指针指针或 wrapper 类型到 unsized 类型的转变；

-Trait that indicates that this is a pointer or a wrapper for one, where unsizing can be performed on the pointee.

-See the DST coercion RFC and the nomicon entry on coercion for more details.

-For builtin pointer types, `pointers to T will coerce to pointers to U if T: Unsize<U>` by converting from a thin pointer to a fat pointer.

-For `custom types`, the coercion here works by coercing `Foo<T> to Foo<U>` provided an impl of `CoerceUnsized<Foo<U>> for Foo<T>` exists.

-Such an impl can only be written if Foo&lt;T&gt; has only a single non-phantomdata field involving T. If the type of that field is Bar&lt;T&gt;, an implementation of CoerceUnsized&lt;Bar&lt;U&gt;&gt; for Bar&lt;T&gt; must exist.
-The coercion will work by coercing the Bar&lt;T&gt; field into Bar&lt;U&gt; and filling in the rest of the fields from Foo&lt;T&gt; to create a Foo&lt;U&gt;.
-This will effectively drill down to a pointer field and coerce that.

-Generally, for `smart pointers` you will implement `CoerceUnsized<Ptr<U>> for Ptr<T> where T:
-Unsize<U>, U: ?Sized` , with an optional ?Sized bound on T itself.

-For wrapper types that directly embed T like Cell&lt;T&gt; and RefCell&lt;T&gt;, you can directly implement `CoerceUnsized<Wrap<U>> for Wrap<T> where T: CoerceUnsized<U>`.
-This will let coercions of types like `Cell<Box<T>>` work.

-Unsize is used to mark types which can be coerced to DSTs if behind pointers.
-It is implemented automatically by the compiler.

 ```rust
 // &T 可以 unsized coerce 到 &U 或 *const U